plone/documentation/develop/addons/components/genericsetup.rst

     Unlike other GenericSetup XML files,
     ``metadata.xml`` is read on the start-up and this read is cached.
     Always restart Plone after editing ``metadata.xml``.
-    If your ``metadata.xml`` file contains syntax errors or dependencies to a missing or non-existent product (e.g. due to a typo in a name) your add-on will disappear from the installation control panel.
+    If your ``metadata.xml`` file contains syntax errors or dependencies to a missing or non-existent package (e.g. due to a typo in a name) your add-on will disappear from the installation control panel.

 .. note::

-    For some old products in the ``Products.*`` Python namespace, you must not include the full package name in the dependencies.
+    For some old add-ons in the ``Products.*`` Python namespace, you must not include the full package name in the dependencies.
-    This is true when this product has registered its profile in Python instead of zcml, and there it has used only part of its package name.
+    This is true when this add-on has registered its profile in Python instead of zcml, and there it has used only part of its package name.
     In most cases you *do* need to use the full ``Products.xxx`` name.

 To declare a dependency on the ``simple`` profile of ``Products.PluggableAuthService``: